 Onsite monitoring allows a face-to-face interaction with the subgrantee's staff and board of directors to discuss specific issues related to the project, such as implementation plan progress, and financial, programmatic, and personnel issues.
 During the onsite review, the Program Coordinator has the opportunity to observe grant activity, review files, and make determinations about stated versus actual service provision.
-Onsite monitoring also allows an opportunity to develop or continue a collaborative relationship between the state-administering agency and the subgrantee.
-Onsite monitoring may also be conducted virtually, utilizing audio and video telecommunication methods, if travel is prohibited.
+Onsite monitoring also allows an opportunity to develop or continue a collaborative relationship between the stateadministering agency and the subgrantee.
+Onsite monitoring may also be conducted virtually, utilizing audio and video telecommunication methods.